samupro-dev/mc-server-installer/README.md

 - [ ] More forks
 - [x] Java installation if it is not installed
 - [ ] A better interface

+## Changelogs
+#### v0.2
+- Fixed bug with colors
+- Added support for CentOS
+- Now it also checks if java is installed